Zboru/radioify/README.md

 # Radioify

 Radioify is my side-project that allows you to create a Spotify playlist consisting songs that were aired on Polish radios, using the [odSluchane.eu](http://google.com) service.
+It started out as a CLI application, but who normal is going to download an entire repository and click on a terminal?
+That is why a web version was created.

 This is a project that serves as a start for me to learn React and Typescript in practice, so don't expect perfect code and solutions.

 ## Tech used
 |Tech|Description|